 In the Spin-Off, you will receive one share of New Ametek common stock for each share of AMETEK common stock that you own.
 In the Merger, you will receive, subject to adjustment, approximately .11 of a share of Culligan common stock for each share of AMETEK common stock that you own.
-This is equivalent to \$ per share of AMETEK common stock based on the market price of \$ per share of Culligan common stock on June 27, 1997.
+This is equivalent to \$ per share of AMETEK common stock based on the market price of \$ for Culligan on June , 1997.

 The Spin-Off and the Merger must be approved by the stockholders of AMETEK.
 The Spin-Off and the Merger are described in detail in the attached Joint Proxy Statement/Prospectus, the forepart of which includes a summary of the terms of the Spin-Off and the Merger and certain other information relating to the proposed transaction.
 Also, Appendix E to the attached Joint Proxy Statement/Prospectus is an information statement for New Ametek's common stock that further describes the business and management of New Ametek.
-We hope to complete the transaction by the end of July 1997.
+We hope to complete the transaction in July 1997.